deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 * **Probabilities per class**: should be provided as an |array-like| of shape ``(n_samples, n_classes)`` containing the predicted probability of each possible class for each sample in the dataset.
 The probabilities per class should be provided in a **alphanumeric order** based on the classes names.
-  Probabilities per class are only required for classification tasks.
+  Probabilities per class are only relevant for classification tasks.
+If predicted probabilities are not supplied, checks and metrics that rely on the predicted probabilities (such as ROC Curve and the AUC metric) will not run.

 ..
 Note::
     For classification tasks, Deepchecks require the list of all possible classes in the order they appear at the